 Be sure to grab the tri-fold numbered brochure at the trailhead or save it to your phone and learn more about what you see (and might otherwise miss) along the way.

-Things to know before you hit this trail: Borrego Palm Canyon
+Things to know before you hike the Borrego Palm Canyon Trail

 🥾 The round trip out-and-back hike to the oasis is 3 miles, and is often described as “easy.”
 However you’ll do a fair amount of steps and scrambling up and down uneven rocky surfaces with 344 feet elevation gain overall (700 ft. if you return on the alternate trail–see note below).
 Plan for at least 2 hours.